Momentum & Mean-Reversion

 The idea behind market trends is simple: Stocks that have been rising (or falling) in the past tend to continue growing (or falling) in the future.

 There are many methods of determining market trends.
 Among the most widely used ones are trend filters based on moving averages.
 For example, we can consider an asset to be trending up when trading above its 200-day moving average.

 It is important to note that trend is binary.
 Either an asset is trending or not.
 Alternatively, we could also say that assets are either trending up or trending down.
 The resulting strategies typically also have binary behavior, switching from risk-on to risk-off allocations.
 An excellent example of a trend-following strategy is Keller's Lethargic Asset Allocation.

 While establishing trends is useful, it might be an over-simplistic model.
 The binary nature of trend discards the asset's rate of change, which is valuable information.
 By taking the rate of change into account, we progress from trend to momentum.
-Unlike trend, momentum is a number, which we can compare and sort by.
+Unlike trend, momentum is a number, which we can use to rank our assets.

 The idea behind momentum is that a past rate of change is indicative of future returns.
 In other words, we expect assets with higher momentum to perform better than those with lower momentum.

 There are many variations to this idea, and experts often combine momentum with trend.
 The resulting strategies typically aim to select a limited number of high-momentum assets from a larger universe.
 An excellent example of a momentum strategy is TuringTrader's Stocks on the Loose.

 Most portfolios consider trend and momentum over relatively long periods of approximately 6 months to 1 year.
 The reason for this is volatility: It is challenging to detect short-term trends because volatility often masks the underlying trend.
 As a result, trend-following and momentum portfolios suffer from lag: it takes them a while to adapt to new situations.
 Therefore, this type of strategy often underperforms in phases of rapidly changing market conditions.